barrosgeraldo/O-curioso-caso-da-Internet-nas-Terras-Tupiniquins-a-situa-o-brasileira-v.01/README.md

 * [Credits](#credits)
 * [Glossary](#glossary)

-# Porque nós estamos documentando a saúde da Internet?
+# Porque nós estamos documentando a saúde da Internet no Brasil?
 We're working with educators, designers and marketers to build a board game to everyone that's use the web can learn how to navigate safely using good online security and privacy practices.

 # Começando